Marilyn Manson: Abuse allegations

 The LACSD presented the findings of their 19-month investigation of the sexual assault allegations made against Manson to California district attorney George Gascón in September 2022.
 Gascón called the file "partial" and said more evidence was needed to file charges.
 On October 10, 2024, Gascón announced he was considering new evidence in the case.
-Bianco alleged Gascón had been mishandling the case and that Gascón had refused to speak with her since filing her complaint over two years ago.
-In January 2025, the LACSD concluded their 4-year criminal investigation of the abuse allegations, and Gascón's successor Nathan Hochman said charges would not be filed against Manson for either domestic violence or sexual abuse, because "we cannot prove charges of sexual assault beyond a reasonable doubt", and that the claims fell outside of the statute of limitations.
+Bianco alleged Gascón had been mishandling the case and that Gascón had refused to speak with her since filing her complaint.
+In January 2025, the LACSD concluded their 4-year criminal investigation of the abuse allegations, and Gascón's successor Nathan Hochman said charges would not be filed against Manson for either domestic violence or sexual abuse.
+Hochman cited a lack of evidence and the statute of limitations.
+While he "acknowledged the courage of the women who spoke up", he said the decision was "necessitated by the facts and evidence in this matter".